kubernetes-sigs/kueue/docs/tasks/setup_sequential_admission.md

 The timeout (`waitForPodsReady.timeout`) is an optional parameter, defaulting to 5 minutes.

-When the timeout expires for an admitted workload, and the workload's pods are not all scheduled yet (i.e., the workload condition remains `PodsReady=False`), then the workload's admission is cancelled, the corresponding job is suspended and the workload is requeued.
+When the timeout expires for an admitted Workload, and the Workload's pods are not all scheduled yet (i.e., the Workload condition remains `PodsReady=False`), then the Workload's admission is cancelled, the corresponding job is suspended and the Workload is requeued.

 ## Example